 Students take six Option Courses from a relatively broad offering of topics (published at the beginning of the academic year).
 Three of these options are 'interdisciplinary courses' that stretch between University departments (Chemistry, Earth Sciences, and Physics).
-Please consult your Director of Studies before deciding on IDP courses taught outside the Department (IDP1 and IDP3) as they require a certain degree of background knowledge.

-Note: You are welcome to attend any lectures that you might find useful.
+IDP2 is taught in Earth Sciences and rooted in Earth System science, but is open to Chemistry and Physics students.
+Please consult your Director of Studies before deciding on the two IDP courses that are taught outside the Department (IDP1 and IDP3) as they require a certain degree of background knowledge.
+Note: You are welcome to attend any MASt lectures that you might find useful.